 - Supporting you in preparing divorce papers for the court, if necessary

-You can take your case to court yourself instead of using a lawyer (solicitor or barrister).
-For most people, the court and the way it works is unfamiliar.
-So make sure you are clear about the steps you need to take, including what the court will need to have before any hearing.
+You can take your case to court yourself instead of using a solicitor or barrister.
+For many people, the court and the way it works is very odd.
+Make sure you are clear about the steps you need to take, including what the court will need to have before any hearing.
 Also, note that court staff can’t give you advice.

 When looking for advice and guidance, remember: